DLR Equations for the Superstable Bose Gas at any Temperature and Activity: Introduction and Results

-Under additional assumptions on the interaction, one can provide a local description of the limiting distribution:
+Under additional assumptions on the interaction, we provide a local description of the limiting distribution:

+The local distributions of infinite volume Gibbs measures are never tractable in practice.
+The DLR equations are the standard way to describe the classical equilibrium states by providing local \emph{conditional} distribution in any bounded set given the configuration outside \autocite{Geo11, Vel18}.

+We believe it is particularly relevant to use this DLR formalism in the present setting as the FK representation of the Bose gas is a reformulation of a quantum model through classical probabilistic objects.
+Moreover, DLR equations are a powerful tool to prove probabilistic properties of infinite volume models.
+For instance, in percolation theory, DLR equations are equivalent to the finite-energy property which is crucial for local surgery to study the emergence of infinite branches, as in Burton and Keane-type arguments \cite{BuKe89}.
+This paves the way to use our DLR equations in the future to study the emergence of interlacements in the interacting Bose gas.
+On a slightly different line of research, one can mention the use of DLR equations to obtain central limit theorems for linear statistics or number rigidity of some point processes \autocite{Leb21, Leb24}.

-Note that solutions of DLR equations can be viewed as probabilistic counterparts of KMS states appearing in operator theoretic models \autocite{DrvV23}.
-The investigation of this link in the case of Bose gases is out of the scope of this paper.
-We refer to \autocites{DLL25} for recent work on bosonic KMS states.
+Let us note that we provide an infinite volume equilibrium state, in the sense that it is a specific solution of DLR equations.
+The next step would be to study all solutions of such DLR equations and compare them to equilibrium states in the quantum formalism, such as KMS states, in the spirit of \autocite{DrvV23}.
+These are important and difficult questions that we keep for future investigation.
+We refer to \autocites{DLL25} for recent work on bosonic KMS states in the lattice case.

-To obtain these results, we rely on the entropic method for marked point processes developed in \autocite{GZ93}.
-As the well-known (FK) representation does not fit in this framework, our main contribution was to construct a sophisticated marked point version of the model together with a suitable encoding and decoding correspondance.
-This idea is inspired by private exchanges with H.-O. Georgii.
-In some previous results, the cycles of the random permutations induced by the (FK) model were encoded as a loop soup.
-The main advantage of this new model is to avoid the locality problems of loop soups which may appear through thermodynamic limit.
-Indeed, for large density, the size of some cycles is expected to grow to infinity, becoming therefore unvisible in any rooted loop model.
-In particular, this prevents loop soup approaches (\autocite{BV23}, \autocite{SKS20}) to go beyond a critical density or activity.
+To conclude this introduction, let us say a few words about our technical contributions.
+In the previous results relying on the FK model, the cycles of the random permutations induced by the model were encoded as a loop soup.
+The thermodynamical limit was obtained through tightness in a suitable space of loops.
+Unfortunately, for large activity, the size of some cycles is expected to grow to infinity, becoming therefore invisible in any rooted loop model.
+In particular, this prevents loop soup approaches (\autocite{SKS20,BV23}) to go beyond a critical density or activity.
 A key point of our approach is that this phenomenon does not occur here, since our model encompasses directly the rooted bridges, allowing us to reach any activity.
+More precisely, our main contribution was to construct a sophisticated marked point version of the model, where tightness can be analyzed through the powerful entropy machinery developed in \autocite{GZ93}.
+Technical issues arise from establishing a suitable encoding and decoding correspondance between the initial FK model and our marked point process.